My Heart Will Go On: Music video

-The video was directed by Bille Woodruff and shows Dion singing at the bow of the ship while scenes from the film are inter-cut in between.
+The accompanying music video for "My Heart Will Go On" was directed by Bille Woodruff and shows Dion singing at the bow of the ship while scenes from the film are inter-cut in between.
 It was filmed in front of a green screen in Los Angeles.
 Titanic computer artists filled in the background.
 On set, Celine provided one special effect, it required her to sing a high speed version of the signature song.
 In January 2018 the director's cut of the music video appeared on YouTube.
 It contains unseen footage of Celine including her walking to the bow and a segment which puts her right into the movie.

+On March 23, 2023, a new music video was released to commemorate the 25th anniversary of Dion's performance of the song at the 70th Academy Awards.
+The video features alternate never-before-seen footage from the video shoot and was restored from its original 35mm elements to 4K resolution.

 Live performances

+MTV called Dion's performance at the 70th Academy Awards in 1998 "true perfection ... she sounds flawless".
 "My Heart Will Go On" was performed by Dion in concert during her Let's Talk About Love World Tour (1998–1999), her Las Vegas residency show A New Day...
 (2003–2007), her Taking Chances World Tour (2008–2009) and her second Las Vegas residency show Celine (2011–2019).
 It was also performed during her show "Une seule fois" at Sur les plaines d'Abraham in Quebec City July 27, 2013, during her Tournée Européenne 2013, her Summer Tour 2016, Live 2017 and Live 2018 tours and most recently her Courage World Tour.
 Dion also performed the song during her BST Hyde Park concert in London on July 5, 2019.
-One of her backup singers played the tin whistle part of the song.

-Acclaims

-MTV called Dion's performance at the 70th Academy Award "true perfection", adding: "she sounds flawless as she effortlessly belts out the Best Original Song-winner".
+Dion performed the song for the 20th anniversary of Titanic at the 2017 Billboard Music Awards.

 Commercial performance

 "My Heart Will Go On" is one of the biggest radio hits and best-selling singles in history, having sold more than 18 million copies worldwide.
 It was also the best selling single of 1998 worldwide.
 As of March 2023, "My Heart Will Go On" has drawn 5 billion in cumulative airplay audience and over 728 million official streams in the United States.
+Streams increased following the Titan submersible implosion, which renewed interest in Titanic.
+TMZ suggested that the song was streamed 500,000 more times, though this is disputed by other sources.